The State of ADA Web Compliance 2026

 4.6%

-Two out of three websites fail basic ADA compliance.
-More than half have at least one critical violation.
-The median score is 60, and only 4.6% scored a perfect 100.
-The gap between industries is wide: e-commerce averages 23.3, while education averages 58.1.
+More than half of all websites scanned fail basic ADA compliance.
+The median score is 60 out of 100, and only 4.6% scored a perfect 100.
+The gap between industries is stark: e-commerce averages 23.3 while education averages 58.1.

 The Lawsuit Landscape